ShauryaChawan/My_Notes/Development/Web/HTML.md

 </head>
 ```
 Attributes of <meta> tag:
--	`charset`:
+-	`charset`: Specifies the character encoding for the HTML document
     - Value: character_set
-    - Description: Specifies the character encoding for the HTML document
+-	`content`: Specifies the value associated with the `http-equiv` or `name` attribute
--	`content`:
     - Value: text
-    - Description: Specifies the value associated with the `http-equiv` or `name` attribute
 - `name`: Specifies a name for the metadata
     - `application-name`: Specifies the name of the Web application that the page represents
     - `author`: Specifies the name of the author of the document.